bradleykirby/WallaceTheme/README.md

 ## Installation
 A fully built and ready-to-install .zip is available at https://wallacetheme.com.
 You can also build and install the project yourself by doing the following:

-**Warning: Code on master currently contains updating and analytics code in functions.php.
-This will eventually be removed and migrated to a build option, but in the meantime you'll need to comment out this functionality if you don't want your theme to get updates from the update checker or send activation/deactivation statistics to an external server.**

 Navigate to your WP theme directory and run: